danielvitor2d/nlwValoriza/README.md

 ## :keyboard: How to contribute
 :keyboard: ``` Como contribuir ```
-- Fork the repository ans follow the steps below
+- Fork the repository and follow the steps below
 ```bash
 ### Clone your fork
 $ git clone your-fork-url